 A beneficial owner of a dividend is, to the extent that the dividend does not consist of a distribution of an asset in specie, liable for dividends tax on that dividend notwithstanding that the dividends tax is withheld by the company declaring the dividend or the regulated intermediary (see Chapter 5).
 The incidence of dividends tax on a cash dividend thus falls on the beneficial owner and not the company paying the dividend.
-This principle is important for a non-resident beneficial owner wishing to claim a tax credit for the dividends tax withheld in South Africa in the non-resident beneficial owner's country of residence (assuming this is catered for by the tax legislation of the beneficial owner's country of residence or under a tax treaty) and for purposes of enabling qualifying beneficial owners to claim exemption from dividends tax or a reduced rate under a tax treaty.
+This principle is important for a non-resident beneficial owner wishing to claim a tax credit for the dividends tax withheld in South Africa in the non-resident beneficial owner's country of residence or under a tax treaty) and for purposes of enabling qualifying beneficial owners to claim exemption from dividends tax or a reduced rate under a tax treaty.